onivim/oni2/docs/docs/for-developers/contributing.md

 * **docs:** Documentation only changes
 * **chore:** Changes to the build process or auxiliary tools and libraries such as documentation generation

 `scope` is optional, but "encouraged".
 It is typically one of the ["area" issue labels](https://github.com/onivim/oni2/labels?utf8=%E2%9C%93&q=A+-) or the name of a feature project.
 Supplementary information, like associated issues, can be added to the scope following a `/`.
-For example, a PR that fixes issue #XXX regarding vim could have the type and scope `fix(vim/#XXX)`.
+For example, a PR that fixes issue `#123` regarding vim could have the type and scope `fix(vim/#123)`.

 `subject` should contain a succinct description of the change: